How to Fix When GoPro Videos won't Load into iPhone?

 - Denoise.
 Similarly, there will be noise during the sports like the sound of wind and waves.
 Find the Denoise button next to Deshake and double-click it.
 Now you can adjust the Low Pass and High Pass to lower the background noise.

-There are options to add effects, add watermarks/subtitles, adjust playback speed/audio volume, merge, trim, split, rotate, cut, crop GoPro videos for iPhone and more features.
+There are options to add effects, add watermarks/subtitles, adjust playback speed/audio volume, merge, trim, split, rotate video, cut, crop GoPro videos for iPhone and more features.
 It's very intuitive and easy.

 After the GoPro videos are ready, simply transfer the videos to iPhone.
 You can do it via: